- Declarations Violations Process

 COLLECTIONS – FEES IN ARREARS POLICY

-Section 6.11 of the Canterbury Village Declarations describe assessment remedies (collections).
+Section 6.11 of the Canterbury Village Declarations describes assessment remedies (collections).
 What follows adds detail and clarification to this section.

 Step 1) Late fees will be applied as described in section 6.11.1

-Step 4) If the monthly assessment is not paid for four months (or cash equivalent) then the Association attorney will be instructed to file a lien.
-Once a lien has been issued no partial payments will be accepted and all payment must be brought current before the lien may be lifted.
+Step 4) If the monthly assessment is not paid for 4 months (or a cash equivalent), the Association’s attorney will be instructed to file a lien.
+Once a lien has been issued, no partial payments will be accepted, and all payments must be brought current before the lien may be lifted.

 Step 5) The Board, at its discretion and with the advice of legal counsel, may start foreclosure proceedings at any time after a lien has been secured.

-Step 6) Once the account is made current the Board may, at its discretion, release the lien or may choose to leave the lien in place until they are satisfied that the account will remain current.
+Step 6) Once the account is made current, the Board may, at its discretion, release the lien or leave it in place until it is satisfied that the account will remain current.

 Note 1) As described in Section 6.11, all collection costs, including any attorney fees, will be assigned to the delinquent unit owner.